 product of SCC.

-that are specific to computers and networks, and those that may apply generally
+specific to computers and networks, and those that may apply generally to personal conduct.

-college policies and may result in disciplinary action up to and including termination.
+and may result in disciplinary action up to and including termination.

 support for application software that is licensed and owned by SCC.
 Freeware/Shareware

 programs are not supported unless they appear on the supported software

 list.
 Individuals who utilize SCC computer equipment are responsible for

 contacting the IT department prior to purchasing or installing software